Colaski/global-streaming-search/README.md

 Unfortunately, I do not have the time or will power to create a docker image with an instruction writeup to make self-hosting easy.
 For this to work outside of your localhost you would need to set up a [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) proxy somewhere, get all the ports to play nicely, and modify the souce of this app to send the API requests through your proxy.
 You can set up the cors proxy on the same machine, another docker image, or probably on the same docker image.

 Some places to start would be [this cors proxy](https://github.com/Rob--W/cors-anywhere) and my [implementation for the github site](https://github.com/Colaski/global-streaming-search/blob/github-pages/src/backend/justwatchapi.ts).
-Note: my implementation is designed to mitigate rate limiting by the hosting provider for the proxy.
+Note: my implementation is designed to mitigate rate limiting by the proxy's hosting provider, rate limiting wouldn't be a problem if you are self-hosting the proxy.

 If anyone wants to try this on their own and do a pull request with easy to follow instructions I'd be happy to merge it.